Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 ## Planned Enhancements

 If memory and system resources allow, a nice to have would be a "schedule" command to create/update/delete schedules via console/MQTT.

+Tasmota Berry now has native support for WS2812 so the pixel indicator functionality will be reworked to make use of this new feature.